Skip to content

 • Exception Type: Throws PersistenceException on execution

-• Recommendation: For the saveOrUpdate method, it is advised to keep operations simple (either insert or update).
+• Recommendation: For the saveOrUpdate method, it’s recommended to keep operations simple for either insertion or update

 Class Structure Explanation